graphdeco-inria/gaussian-splatting/README.md

 ### Software Requirements
 - C++ Compiler (Visual Studio 2019 for Windows)
-- CUDA 11 Developer SDK
+- CUDA 11 SDK for PyTorch extensions (we used 11.8)
 - Conda (recommended for easy setup)

 ### Setup